crasmu75/Coreference-Resolver/README.md

 # Coreference Resolution

 A program for coreference resolution.
+Tested on CADE machine lab1-10.

 ## Input